universal-ctags/ctags/docs/man/ctags.1.rst

 ``--put-field-prefix``
-	Put "UCTAGS" as prefix for the name of fields newly introduced in Universal-ctags.
+	Put "UCTAGS" as prefix for the name of fields newly introduced in Universal Ctags.

-	Some fields are newly introduced in Universal-ctags and more will be introduced in the future.
+	Some fields are newly introduced in Universal Ctags and more will be introduced in the future.
 Other tags generators may also introduce their specific fields.

-	In such a situation, there is a concern about conflicting field names; mixing tags files generated by multiple tags generators including Universal-ctags is difficult.
+	In such a situation, there is a concern about conflicting field names; mixing tags files generated by multiple tags generators including Universal Ctags is difficult.
 This option provides a workaround for such station.

 	.. code-block:: console